Frequently Asked Questions | NYU Tandon School of Engineering

 Is this Master’s degree program offered entirely online, or can I take a course on campus?

-While this program is currently offered in an entirely online format, if you would like to take an on-campus course, you just need an advisor or departmental approval to be registered.
-While we can’t guarantee acceptance to a specific course, it should in general be very possible to accomplish.
-Your advisor can help advocate for you in these cases.
+While this program is currently offered in an entirely online format, if you would like to take an on-campus course, you need departmental approval to be registered.
+We can’t guarantee acceptance to a specific course.
+Your advisor can help navigate this process.
 You will also need to take at least half of the courses in the modality to which you’ve applied (online).
 Since it’s a 12 course degree, you could take up to six courses online and six on-campus.

 What is the difference between an MBA and the Management of Technology degree?